SaptakS/DjangoTut-WebClient/README.md

 # DjangoTUt-WebClient

 This repository consists a tutorial web client made in Django.
 The web client has a support for conducting Mock Series and a complete backend support for the same.
+You can check the demo here: [http://python-studybasin.rhcloud.com/](http://python-studybasin.rhcloud.com/)

 # Technologies Used